 Use naps strategically

 Napping isn't just for tired afternoons.
+In a randomized controlled trial, extending sleep duration was used to counter the mechanistic effects of short sleep restriction, which included insulin resistance, hypercortisolism, leptin deficiency, and increases in IL-6 and other pro-inflammatory cytokines sleep restriction can induce insulin resistance, hypercortisolism, leptin deficiency, and increased IL-6 and pro-inflammatory cytokines.
 Research shows that a 30-minute nap after a night of sleep restriction can reverse some of the hormonal and inflammatory changes induced by the poor night, including measurable reductions in IL-6 and urinary norepinephrine.
 A separate randomized study confirmed that a 2-hour midafternoon nap after sleep loss improved performance, reduced sleepiness, and improved cortisol and IL-6 responses.
 Even a 20 to 30 minute nap around midday can partially restore alertness and reduce the cortisol elevation that comes with sleep debt.
 Keep naps under 45 minutes to avoid deep sleep inertia and waking up feeling worse.

 Adjust training intensity on low-sleep days